-Enigmatic Dadaist animals, outlandish squared people in telltale situations - these expressionistic illustrations for children's books come from the paintbrushes, pencils and markers of Poland's most-known postwar illustrators
+Enigmatic Dadaist animals, outlandish squared people in telltale situations - these expressionistic illustrations for children's books come from the paintbrushes, pencils and markers of Poland's best-known post-war illustrators.

 Who doesn't get lured in by a book with more pictures than text?
 Children's books - those childhood equivalents of bulky coffee-table decorating albums - continue to be the purview of great illustrators and observant writers.
 A children's book has always been a marvelous way to tell an educational story, and in our look back at the People's Republic of Poland, Culture. pl revisits favourite picks of parents and kids.
 Their popularity remains fresh, they've been republished - and look out for famous names that appear more than once: Henryk Tomaszewski, Bohdan Butenko, Janusz Stanny.